SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 Initial Conditions
 ------------------

-This ``IntialConditions`` section of the parameter file contains all the options related to the initial conditions.
+This ``InitialConditions`` section of the parameter file contains all the options related to the initial conditions.
 The main two parameters are

 * The name of the initial conditions file: ``file_name``,